There Is a Light That Never Goes Out

-"There Is a Light That Never Goes Out" is a song by the English rock band the Smiths, written by guitarist Johnny Marr and singer Morrissey.
-Featured on the band's third studio album The Queen Is Dead, it was not released as a single in the United Kingdom until 1992, five years after their split, to promote the compilation album ...Best II.
+"There Is a Light That Never Goes Out" is a song by the English rock band the Smiths, written by guitarist Johnny Marr and lead vocalist Morrissey.
+Featured on the band's third studio album The Queen Is Dead (1986), it was not released as a single in the United Kingdom until 1992, five years after their break-up, to promote the compilation album ...Best II.
 It peaked at No. 25 on the UK Singles Chart and No. 22 on the Irish Singles Chart.
-The song has received considerable critical acclaim; in 2014, NME listed it as the 12th greatest song of all time.
-In 2021, it was ranked at No. 226 on Rolling Stone's "Top 500 Greatest Songs of All Time".
+The song has received considerable critical acclaim; in 2014, NME listed it as the 12th-greatest song of all time.
+In 2021, it was ranked at No. 226 on Rolling Stone's list of the "500 Greatest Songs of All Time".

 In 2005, Morrissey released a live version of the song as a double A-side with his cover of Patti Smith's "Redondo Beach", reaching No. 11 on the UK Singles Chart.
 In Ireland, the song was released alone and peaked at No. 45.

 Origin and recording

 The Smiths began working on "There Is a Light That Never Goes Out" during their late-1985 recording sessions at London's RAK Studios.
-In early September, the band recorded a rehearsal tape of the song performed in the key of F# minor.
-Four days later, the group made a monitor mix in the key of C# minor, this time accompanied by a synthesised string arrangement Marr created on an E-mu Emulator (credited to the "Hated Salford Ensemble" on the album release).
+In early September, the band recorded a rehearsal tape of the song performed in the key of F♯ minor.
+Four days later, the group made a monitor mix in the key of C♯ minor, this time accompanied by a synthesised string arrangement Marr created on an E-mu Emulator (credited to the "Hated Salford Ensemble" on the album release).
 While Morrissey was sceptical about using synthesised strings, the lack of a budget to hire a real string ensemble as well as the band's reluctance to allow outsiders into the recording process changed his mind.

-The recording was completed in November at Jacobs Studios in Farnham, where Morrissey redid his vocal part twice and Marr added a flute melody.
+The recording was completed in November at Jacobs Studios in Farnham, Surrey, where Morrissey redid his vocal part twice and Marr added a flute melody.
 Marr later described the recording process of the song as "magical" and commented, "Someone told me that if you listen with the volume really, really up you can hear me shout 'That was amazing' right at the end."